 Treating scar tissue with Arvigo® Therapy

-The Arvigo Techniques of Maya Abdominal Therapy® are a gentle, non-invasive abdominal massage that encourages blood, lymph and energy circulation to the reproductive and digestive organs.
+The Arvigo Techniques of Maya Abdominal Therapy® – also known as Abdominal Therapy, or Mayan Massage – are a gentle, non-invasive abdominal massage that encourages blood, lymph and energy circulation to the reproductive and digestive organs.
 It can also increase circulation to resolve congestion such as internal scar tissue and adhesions in the abdominal and pelvic areas.

 Beneficial for symptoms of issues that may be related to congestion or “stagnation” of blood and energy in this area – such as endometriosis and adenomyosis.
 In Chinese Medicine, menstrual pain and irregularity are also often thought to be related to congestion in the pelvic area.

 Old scar tissue from injuries, surgeries or infections may be gently resolved with a series of abdominal massage treatments.
-A treatment plan usually includes self care techniques such as castor oil packs.
+A treatment strategy usually includes self-care techniques such as castor oil packs.

 Cautions with scar treatments